hongxinli/Dijit-Tree-CheckBox/Data-Handlers.md

 ```

 ### Store Properties
-The cbtree stores have two properties to enable a custom data handler, _handleAs_ and
+The cbtree stores have two properties to enable a custom data handler, _handleAs_
-_dataHandler_.
+and _dataHandler_.
-The first, _handleAs_, defines the data type or format the data handler is capable of
+The first, [handleAs](Store-API#wiki-handleas), defines the data type or format
+the data handler is capable of converting.
-converting.
-The second, _dataHandler_, is the actual data handler function or object.
+The second, [dataHandler](Store-API#wiki-datahandler), is the actual data handler
-See the [store API](Store-API#datahandler) for more details.
+function or object.

 If you want to use any of the default **dojo/request** data handlers such as "json"
-you must **NOT** specify the store property _dataHandler_ when creating a store otherwise
+you must **NOT** specify the store property _dataHandler_ when creating a store
-you would override the standard dojo JSON handler.
-Instead, only specify the property
+otherwise you would override the standard dojo JSON handler.
+Instead, only specify
-_handleAs_ as "json".
+the property _handleAs_ as "json".

 ### Data Handler Declaration
 The simplest form of declaring a Data Handler as a loadable AMD module is as follows: